A GUIDE TO THE SYNCHROPHASE MU-1

 Engineering Upgrades in Chronological Order

-will find on the earliest receivers.
+on the earliest receivers.

 1. Individually operated Tuning Dials with highest frequency tuned being just over 1300kc.